cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/README.md

 ![Graph 2](GraphWindow-2-0.05.JPG)

-Because we will be adding more lines to the graph we need to make sure that when a new line is drawn the old ones stay there
+Because we will be adding more lines to the graph we need to make sure that when a new line is drawn the old ones stay there.
+TO do this you need to click on the graph and hold down the right button of the mouse, at which timea menu should appear.